 Policies and their Purpose

-The development and approval of policies is a critical task that enables governing bodies to fulfil their responsibility for establishing the strategic direction of the school.
+The development and approval of policies is a critical task that enables governing bodies to fulfill their responsibility for establishing the strategic direction of the school.
 Policies establish a framework that guides the way a school should function.

 What policies must schools hold?